The International Phonetic Alphabet

 Why we need it

 As native English speakers, we tend to guess how to pronounce words and names that we are unfamiliar with based on patterns we recognize.
-Sometimes it works and sometimes it doesn’t but in general native English speakers tend to get by using this method.

-On the other hand, the International Phonetic Alphabet is an essential tool for non-native English speakers who wish to master the sounds of English.
+The International Phonetic Alphabet is an essential tool for non-native English speakers who wish to master the sounds of English.
 It helps avoid confusion and provides clarity.
 It can also prove useful for those who wish to learn dialects and accents such as actors and narrators.

 Examples

-Unfamiliar names
+Unfamiliar Names

 Consider London underground stations like Holborn or Southwark; without local familiarity, pronunciation might elude non-locals.